-If it’s not clean beauty is it even beauty?
-These sustainable and non-toxic beauty products work for all skin types, especially stressed skin.
+These clean beauty products work for all skin types, especially stressed skin.

 Make sure you’re using sunscreen

 Prolonged exposure to the sun is one of the biggest contributing factors to aging your skin.
 Those UV rays from the sun can damage the skin’s collagen and elastin fibers.
 This will lead to you developing wrinkles, fine lines, and age spots.
-The good news is that the solution isn’t massively complicated.
-You guessed it: sunscreen.
+The good news is that the solution isn’t massively complicated: sunscreen can drastically reduce your risk of skin stress.

 You need to make sure that you’re putting sunscreen on every day if you’re exposing yourself to a lot of sunshine.
 Whether you’re hitting the beach or going for a long country walk, you need to apply it!